Career Definition for an Ophthalmology Technician

 Medical Equipment Repairer

 A medical equipment repairer provides service and maintenance on a wide variety of machines, like x-ray machines, defibrillators, electric wheelchairs, and more.
 Medical equipment repairers focus on fixing or adjusting the electronic, hydraulic, and mechanical systems.
 Using their mechanical aptitude and knowledge of relevant technical manuals, they can work in hospitals, outpatient care settings, or doctors' offices, as well as for wholesale suppliers and health and medical supply businesses.

 This occupation requires a minimum of an associate's degree in biomedical technology or engineering, although a bachelor's degree can provide an advantage to job-seekers.
 On-the-job training is common.
 Professional certification is available and can also help medical equipment repairers who seek advancement.
-The BLS predicts that jobs in this field will increase 6% from 2014-2024.
-Medical equipment repairers earned median pay of $46,340 in 2015, and those who worked in Alaska, Hawaii, New York, New Jersey, and Minnesota had the highest salaries that year.
+The BLS predicts that jobs in this field will increase 4% from 2016-2026.
+Medical equipment repairers earned median pay of $48,820 in 2017, and those who worked in Alaska, Nevada, Nebraska, Delaware, and Minnesota had the highest salaries that year.